enarx-archive/rfcs/default-enarx-trust-process.md

 ## Future Possibilities

+ - Alternative mechanisms for providing the **Enarx client agent** with sufficient information to contact the **Empty Keep** should be described and considered.
+Options include:
+   - via set-up information from the **Orchestrator**, as part of the communications with the **Enarx host agent** (the canonical case for the default process described in this document).
+   - via "call-back" from the **Empty Keep**.
+ - In the latter case, the **Enarx client agent** must be certain (through cryptographic authentication) that the **Empty Keep** is the expected entity.

+ - Options for managing key rotation for long-running Keep instances
  - Threat models should be documented and published as RFCs (Issue #240)[https://github.com/enarx/enarx/issues/240]
  - Status of hardware/firmware in trust relationships in Enarx needs to be documented (Issue #193)[https://github.com/enarx/enarx/issues/193]